*** economics agriculture

 Agricultural Commodities

 Many of these crops have had profond consquences on humnan culture and society.
 Human agriculture used the native plants in these river valleys and as a result the crops varied from one civilization to another.
 Gradually plants were imported from distant regions.
 Agriculture provided both food and raw material for textiles.
 The history of specific agricultural commodities is another interesting topic.
 The beginning of civilization is associated with the development of productive strains of grain.
 The most important in Mesopotamia, Egypt, and India was wheat.
 The primary grain in China was rice.
 Sheep were domesticated and bred to produce wool, Subsequently as a result of the conquest of the America, several new agricultural commodites reached Europe: corn and potatoes.
 Corn is the vasis for a very sizeable proportion of modern food production.
 Potatoes made possible a significant increase in the Ruropean population.
 European colonial empires developed sugar production in tropical colonies.
 Sugar was produced on plantations with slave labor.
-In the United States, cotton became a the third rubg of the slave trade and it was American cotton that made the industrial revolution possible.
+In the United States, cotton became the third rung of the slave trade and it was American cotton that made the industrial revolution possible.
 Three beverages (chocolate, tea, and coffee) also reached Europe as a result of the maritime outreach.
-An important crop in coloniasl America was tobacco, another New World plant.
+An important crop in coloniasl America was tobacco, another New World plant and part of the Colomobian exchange.

 Famine